 Shivrinarayan”, the word itself shows an inclination toward Lord Shiva and Lord Narayana, is a city that has been holding religious values since age, The town is located at the confluence of three rivers: Mahandi, Shivnath and Jonk, in Janjgir-Champa district.

-The streets of the town are being decorated with numerous temples Those thousands of years old, temples are the storyteller, can summon us to the mythological roots.
+The streets of the town are being decorated with numerous temples Those thousands of years old, the temples are the storyteller, can summon us to the mythological roots.
 With time, many new temples have been constructed in the town.
 Some are painted in red, while some are in white, different shades of temples adds an aesthetic value to the town.
-Though there are many temples over there but every temple has got its own history Surely, Shirinarayan is a religious hub of Chhattisgarh but there is a lot more to explore around.
+Though there are many temples over there, but every temple has got its own history.
+Surely, Shirinarayan is a religious hub of Chhattisgarh but there is a lot more to explore around.

 The bank of the mighty river, Mahanadi, attracts the tourists/Pilgrims from all round the corners of the states Odisa, Bengal, and Bihar.
 In the wee hours, amidst serenity, one can enjoy sunrise along with the song of river.
 There you can spot the villagers doing their daily chores.
 They believe in simplicity, so do their lifestyle reflects.
-Their attire set them apart from the others, tribal women can be seen typical Chhattisgarhi style saree adorned with heavy metal jewelleries and embodied with skin-tattoos.
+Their attire sets them apart from the others, tribal women can be seen typical Chhattisgarhi style saree adorned with heavy metal jewelleries and embodied with skin-tattoos.